prevwong/reka.js/docs/concepts/externals.md

 }
 ```

-## External Globals
+## External Functions

-The next type of externals is External Globals.
-These are useful when you need to expose some variables that could provide additional functionality for the end users.
-For example, you could expose an external global that returns a random number:
+The next type of externals is External Functions.
+These are useful when you need to expose functions that provides additional functionalities for your users.
+For example, you could expose an external function that your users could use to return a random number:

 ```tsx
 const reka = Reka.create({